Pike and later¶

 Compute, Telemetry Alarming, or Root Cause Analysis

-The name how the different components of the project are refering to the project
+The name how the different components of the project are referring to the project

 nova, aodh, or vitrage as in nova-conductor or vitrage-api